 In May 2015 we staged Lionel Bart’s masterpiece “Oliver” at the Belgrade Theatre starring two teams of 40 kids!
 We played to 4500 people over 6 performances (complete sell out)

-We now look forward to Monty Python’s Spamalot in May 2017.
+We now look forward to the fun family favourite – Annie in May 2018.

 Let the passion for theatre continue…